 “Children develop the frontal lobe of their brain when taking risks, meaning they work out consequences.
 “You can’t teach them that.
 They have to learn risk on their own terms.
 It doesn’t develop by watching TV, they have to get out there.”

 Adolescent brains continue to develop into their 20’s – is it any wonder they need a different form of education than we are offering at present – Montessori Secondary school to be offered in the UK by 2017

 ‘,,,neuroscientific evidence demonstrates that all learning is based on emotional responses and social experiences.
 Therefore, social and emotional intelligence need to be developed as carefully and as thoughtfully as IQ.’

-Inflated praise can hard kids with low self-esteem
+Inflated praise can harm kids with low self-esteem

 Children only need the kind of praise that helps them judge their own abilities